cidrblock/podcastd/README.md

 ## Overview:
   podcastd is a simple podcast downloader written in python.
+I needed something to run on a pi-zero plugged into the USB port of my i3.

 ## Features